jacobbien/randhclust-project/README.md

 <!-- badges: end -->

-This repository contains the `randhclust` R package, which can be installed as follows:
+This repository contains the `randhclust` R package, which (once this repo is public) can be installed as follows:

 ``` r
 remotes::install_github("jacobbien/randhclust-project", subdir = "randhclust")